-5.to continually expand your horizons.
+5. Opportunity to continually expand your horizons.
 Internet – is a vast ocean of miscellaneous information, and, while at it, you will automatically receive the new knowledge.

-1. Lack of guarantees of income – in most cases, in the initial stages, becauses and professionals often work only with reliable customers.
+1. Lack of guarantees of income – in most cases, in the initial stages, because freelancers and professionals often work only with reliable customers.
 Throw a lot like real life, and the web, so in theory we should be ready for anything and take setbacks as temporary hitch, not a sign that freelancing is “not mine.”

 2. Low level of income at the beginning of a freelance career.
-Some “ers” lucky and they immediately start to work with customers who are well paid, but usually beginners have to start career with small orders for a fee.
+Some “homeworkers” lucky and they immediately start to work with customers who are well paid, but usually beginners have to start career with small orders for a fee.
 However, if you treat domestic work seriously, this step can be quickly overcome.

 3. The need to research on your own customers – for some, this factor can be a serious obstacle.
 It is inevitable in the initial stage of your freelance career, then, if all fails, the clients themselves will find you.